r9y9/pylibfreenect2/README.md

 ## Installation

+The package requires libfreenect2 installed and the installed location in advance.
+Please make sure that:

+- You have installed [libfreenect2](https://github.com/OpenKinect/libfreenect2) correctly and confirm that Protonect works.
+- You have set `LIBFREENECT2_INSTALL_PREFIX` environmental variable (default: `/usr/local/`).

-The package requires libfreenect2 installed in your system path, so please make sure that you have installed [libfreenect2](https://github.com/OpenKinect/libfreenect2) correctly.
-If you have confirmed that Protonect is working for you, then you should be able to install pylibfreenect2 as follows:
+After that, you should be able to install pylibfreenect2 as follows:

 ```
 pip install git+https://github.com/r9y9/pylibfreenect2